deepset-ai/COVID-QA/README.md

 4. Frontend/middleware: TODO

 ## :heart: How you can help
 This project is build by the community for the community.
 We are really appreciating every kind of support!
-There's plenty of work on UX, Design, ML, Backend, Frontend, Middlewware, Data collection ...
+There's plenty of work on UX, Design, ML, Backend, Frontend, Middleware, Data collection ...

 We are also happy if you just report bugs, add documentation or flag useful/inappropriate answers returned by the model.